 Situation1: Hello!
 Is it possible to recover data from RAID 5 hard drive after format?
 In fact, I do have three hard drives in a RAID 5 used on my computer and one of the disks has failed and also has been formatted while I am trying to perform a recovery process there by following some guidance article searched over the internet.
 Is there any way to recover data after format?
-Honestly, I can still preview some wanted files with some data recovery software found over the internet.
+Honestly, I can still preview some wanted files with some hard drive data recovery software found over the internet.
 But, I am not sure whether it is proper for my RAID 5 hard drives.
 Thanks for any suggestions here!

 Situation2: Hey, guys there!
 Yesterday, I really had a tough day and messed everything up.
 Hope I can find useful clues here to rescue my RAID 0 hard drive documents successfully.
 To be honest, in the morning, I just was planning to create data backups of my 8TB hard drive on my RAID 0 and mistakenly formatted one 4TB hard drive that is also used on this RAID 0 instead.
 And then, all my work files that had been gathered there last year had lost completely.
 What is the best way to unformat RAID 0 hard drive and potentially get any of my original work files back now?
 Any help here will be highly appreciated here.
 Thanks!

 Hello!
 No panic!
 Have you rewritten your RAID hard drive after format?
 If you do have formatted this RAID drives and also kept it away from any fresh data, the data recovery is able to be possible.
-What you need is only download format recovery software to scan this RAID hard drive right now.
+What you need is only download the best format recovery software to scan this RAID hard drive right now.

 Generally, the formatted processes performed on your RAID 5 hard drives is not really wiped everything out and only gives you so-called new "cleaned and available" hard drives so that you can freely save new computer data.
 But, your original drive data often is still left on this formatted hard disk and could be restored back with the help of hard drive data recovery software before you rewritten this hard drive with new pictures, documents, videos and audios, etc.